Beverly Cleary redefined children's literature for a generation of young readers.

 Cleary's first book, Henry Huggins, was accepted for immediate publication in 1950.
 It was a tremendous success, with kids loving to read stories about characters like Henry and his friend Beezus that reminded them of themselves.
 Then Cleary noticed that all of the children in her book seemed to be only children, so on a whim, she gave Beezus a little sister.
 "Ramona just appeared on her own," Cleary says, "and kept growing in each book."
 It wasn't long before Cleary and her editor decided Ramona needed her own books.
 Ramona Quimby would end up becoming one of Cleary's most popular characters as she grew from a rambunctious preschooler in Beezus and Ramona into an imaginative and empathetic fourth grader in Ramona's World.

 Cleary kept writing until the late 1990s, and she always tried to keep the interests of her audience in mind.
 "I really wrote [The Mouse and the Motorcycle] for my son when he was in about the third grade and was disillusioned with school and reading and I said, well, what would you like to read about?
 And he said motorcycles," she recalled in an interview.
 "Then we were traveling in England and he was sick in bed for a couple of days and we bought him some miniature cars and a little motorcycle to play with....
 And when we came home, a neighbor called me over to show me a mouse that had fallen into a bucket in her garden, and it crossed my mind that that mouse was just the right size to ride that motorcycle."
-To date, she says The Mouse and the Motorcycle is still one of her most popular books among boys.

 In addition to being beloved by kids for generations, Cleary's work is widely critically acclaimed.
 She won a Newbery Medal for Dear Mr. Henshaw and Newbery Honors for Ramona Quimby, Age 8 and Ramona and Her Father, as well as the 1981 National Book Award for Ramona and Her Mother.
 Her books have sold 91 million copies and been published in over 25 languages, and in recognition of her contributions to children's literature, she received the 1975 Laura Ingalls Wilder Award from the American Library Association for her "substantial and lasting contributions to children's literature."
 She was also named a Library of Congress Living Legend in 2000 and received the National Medal of Arts in 2003.